abenhamdine/perfLogger/README.md

 - the average time
 - the criticity time set for the tag
 - a red exclamation mark if this criticity time is exceeded
-- the % of the executions that exceeded the criticity tyme
+- the % of the executions that exceeded the criticity time

 summary() accepts an options object as unique argument.

-This object can have the following properties : bReset, sOrderAttribute, sOrderSens, sTitle, fCallback
+This object can have the following properties :
+- bReset :
+- sOrderAttribute :
+- sOrderSens :
+- sTitle :
+- fCallback :

-### In the console
+### Summary in the console

 The most simple way to know the results of the perf measurements is to call perf.summary() and see the print in the console.